-To follow current issues in the news, newspapers and news wires are the best places to look.
+To follow current issues, newspapers and news wires are the best places to look.

 For finding policy related literature, both general or environmentally related, the databases below are good starting points:

 For finding environment/energy/natural resouce related literature, including scientific and policy based, use the databases below: